mulesoft-assets/template-sfdc2sfdc-customobject-broadcast/README.md

 ## Running on premise <a name="runonopremise"/>
 Complete all properties in one of the property files, for example in [mule.prod.properties] (../blob/master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=prod`.

 Once your app is all set and started, there is no need to do anything else.
-Every time a custom object is created or modified, it will be automatically synchronised to SFDC Org B as long as it has an Email.
+The application will poll SalesForce to know if there are any newly created or updated objects and synchronice them.

 ## Properties to be configured (With examples) <a name="propertiestobeconfigured"/>